 Why Is Dairy Free Chocolate Cake a Good Thing

-Everyone should have a dairy free cake in this arsenal because not everyone can eat dairy.
+Everyone should have a dairy free cake in their arsenal because not everyone can eat dairy.
 And by dairy, I mean this cake is free of both cow's milk and eggs.
-Some people can eat one or the other, but it is useful to have a cake recipe that avoid both so you can have a party and not worry.
+Some people can eat one or the other, but it is useful to have a cake recipe that avoids both so you can have a party and not worry.

 How is This Chocolate Cake Dairy-Free and Oil-Free?

-You can probably guess that eggs are the reason a cake binds and rises.
+You probably know eggs are the reason a cake binds and rises in traditional recipes.
 So I suggest using a few non-dairy things to do that instead.
+(BTW, I know some consider eggs not necessarily dairy but I do!)

 1. To help the cake rise, add vinegar.
 That reacts with baking soda and helps the cake rise.

 How Does This Dairy Free Chocolate Cake Taste?

 Well, my husband Philip just said: "This is the most incredible cake I have ever had!"
 Sounds scripted haha, but it's not.
 He just said it to my girls while I was writing this..he was doing the dishes (husband of the year lol).

 How to Make a Dairy Free Chocolate Cake From Scratch